ExinPool/ChainX/monitor/README.md

 The crontab will run every minutes then you can check the log in `/home/${YOUR_USER}/chainx_blocks.log`.

 When the node is not full sync with the remote node, you can receive QQ email.
-It's highly recommended bind the QQ email with WeChat, when you can receive the email in time.
+It's highly recommended bind the QQ email with WeChat, then you can receive the alarm email in time.

 ## Features